 Is libx264 an acceptable encoder?

+Because H.264 is a standard, there are multiple codecs for encoding H.264, and x264 is the very prominent H.264 codec in FFmpeg and many other encoding tools and services.
 From my perspective, libx264 is certainly the best “free alternative.”
-If you’re a high volume operation looking for the absolute best quality or the fastest possible encoding speed, it might be worth talking to Beamr, MainConcept, and IDT (now Renasis), or hardware vendors like Xilinx and NetInt for live transcoding.
+If you’re a high-volume operation looking for the absolute best quality or the fastest possible encoding speed, it might be worth talking to Beamr, MainConcept, and IDT (now Renasis), or hardware vendors like Xilinx and NetInt for live transcoding.

 The preset controls x264’s encoding speed/quality tradeoff.
 The following chart, from my course Streaming Media 101: Technical Onboarding for Streaming Media Professionals, tracks encoding time, mean VMAF quality, and low-frame quality by preset over files produced using 200% constrained VBR.
 Low-frame VMAF is the lowest quality frame in the video, and it’s a predictor of transient quality issues.

 To explain, the Medium preset, which is the default, delivers 99.5% of overall VMAF quality and 98.7% of low frame quality in 13.38% of the time it takes to encode using the Placebo preset.
 I wouldn’t go lower than the Faster preset because of low frame scores, but Faster is actually pretty close to Medium and comes close to doubling throughput.
 Chasing quality beyond Medium delivers minimum gains with significant boosts in encoding time/cost.
 With the test files that I used, it never made sense to go beyond Veryslow because the Placebo preset tripled the encoding time and actually decreased low frame quality.